GoatXYZ/vigilant-carnival/notes/cities.Nox.md

   The **Council of Shadows**, composed of the heads of the Five Ruling Families.
 The **High Priestess** serves as the divine advisor and spiritual authority.

 * **Enforcement:**
-  The **Ebon Sentinels** serve both religious and civic functions, empowered to investigate, judge, and enforce Velaria’s divine law.
+  The **[[Ebon Sentinels|cities.nox.faction.Ebon Sentinels]]** serve both religious and civic functions, empowered to investigate, judge, and enforce Velaria’s divine law.

 * **Legal Structure:**
   Law in Nox is both **theocratic and political**, with trials often incorporating divine insight, omens, and prophetic rituals.